aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/websocket_lambda_handlers.md

 === "TS"

     ```ts hl_lines="1 11"
-    import { Api, SayHelloFunction } from "myapi-typescript-infra";
+    import { WebSocketApi, SayHelloFunction } from "myapi-typescript-infra";

     new WebSocketApi(this, id, {
       authorizer: new WebSocketIamAuthorizer(),